Cane toad: As an introduced species

 The cane toad has been introduced to many regions of the world—particularly the Pacific—for the biological control of agricultural pests.
 These introductions have generally been well documented, and the cane toad may be one of the most studied of any introduced species.

 Before the early 1840s, the cane toad had been introduced into Martinique and Barbados, from French Guiana and Guyana.
 An introduction to Jamaica was made in 1844 in an attempt to reduce the rat population.
 Despite its failure to control the rodents, the cane toad was introduced to Puerto Rico in the early 20th century in the hope that it would counter a beetle infestation ravaging the sugarcane plantations.
 The Puerto Rican scheme was successful and halted the economic damage caused by the beetles, prompting scientists in the 1930s to promote it as an ideal solution to agricultural pests.

 As a result, many countries in the Pacific region emulated the lead of Puerto Rico and introduced the toad in the 1930s.
-Introduced populations are in Australia, Florida, Papua New Guinea, the Philippines, the Ogasawara, Ishigaki Island and the Daitō Islands of Japan, Taiwan Nantou Caotun, most Caribbean islands, Fiji and many other Pacific islands, including Hawaii.
+Introduced populations are in Australia; Florida; Papua New Guinea; the Philippines; Ishigaki Island, the Ogasawara, and the Daitō Islands of Japan; Taiwan's Nantou Caotun; most Caribbean islands; and Fiji and many other Pacific islands, including Hawaiʻi.
 Since then, the cane toad has become a pest in many host countries, and poses a serious threat to native animals.

 Australia

 Following the apparent success of the cane toad in eating the beetles threatening the sugarcane plantations of Puerto Rico, and the fruitful introductions into Hawaiʻi and the Philippines, a strong push was made for the cane toad to be released in Australia to negate the pests ravaging the Queensland cane fields.
 As a result, 102 toads were collected from Hawaiʻi and brought to Australia.
 Queensland's sugar scientists released the toad into cane fields in August 1935.
 After this initial release, the Commonwealth Department of Health decided to ban future introductions until a study was conducted into the feeding habits of the toad.
-The study was completed in 1936 and the ban lifted, when large-scale releases were undertaken; by March 1937, 62,000 toadlets had been released into the wild.
+The study was completed in 1936 and the ban lifted, and large-scale releases were undertaken; by March 1937, 62,000 toadlets had been released into the wild.
 The toads became firmly established in Queensland, increasing exponentially in number and extending their range into the Northern Territory and New South Wales.
 In 2010, one was found on the far western coast in Broome, Western Australia.